hacktoon/sitegen/README.md

     content
     My page content

-Now run the *gen* command to generate the pages.
+Now run the *publish* command to generate the pages.

-    mnemonix gen
+    mnemonix publish

 This will create (by default) a HTML and a JSON file in the folder you specified.
 Done!